fluxcd/source-controller/docs/spec/v1beta2/ocirepositories.md

 #### Azure

-The `azure` provider can be used when the source-controller pods are associated with an Azure AAD Pod Identity that grants read-only access to ACR.
+The `azure` provider can be used to authenticate automatically using kubelet managed identity or Azure Active Directory pod-managed identity (aad-pod-identity), and by extension gain access to ACR.

+When the kubelet managed identity has access to ACR, source-controller running on it will also have access to ACR.

-To enable access to ACR, add the following patch to your bootstrap repository, in the `flux-system/kustomization.yaml` file:
+When using aad-pod-identity to enable access to ECR, add the following patch to your bootstrap repository, in the `flux-system/kustomization.yaml` file:

 ```yaml
 apiVersion: kustomize.config.k8s.io/v1beta1